- Featured Resource

 now in its fifth year, is dedicated to furthering the knowledge-building and practice of Zero Net Energy building in California.
 By encouraging innovative design solutions to site-specific design challenges, the competition aims to broaden thinking about the technical and aesthetic possibilities of zero net energy projects.
 Further, it seeks to raise the profile of ZNE among built-environment professionals, students, and the general public in California and beyond.

 received prior to the May 8, 2015 public comment deadline.
-Please see attached for responses.
+Please see attached for Round 1 (2015) responses.
 Additional comments or questions are welcome, but IOU responses will not be published publicly.

 - May 4th Webinar Slide Deck: Prop 39 ZNE Schools Pilot